jethornton/flexgui/docs_flex/source/probe.rst

 Looking at the Halshow window which pops up when you press the Show HAL button, you can see the flexhal pin names for each spin box and for the Probe Trip button.
-Also notice that the Probe Trip button is conneced to a signal which is connected to motion.probe-input in the postgui.hal file
+Also notice that the Probe Trip button is connected to a signal which is connected to motion.probe-input in the postgui.hal file

 .. image:: /images/probe-03.png